Marcusso91/Snowfall/README.md

 - NetBeans IDE

-If you want to run this program first download this project as zip and you must install NetBeans IDE development environment and Java JDK You can download NetBeans IDE here: https://netbeans-ide.informer.com/download/
+If you want to run this program first download this project as zip and you must install NetBeans IDE development environment and Java JDK.
+You can download NetBeans IDE here: https://netbeans-ide.informer.com/download/

 And Java JDK here: https://www.oracle.com/java/technologies/downloads/#jdk19-windows

-If you install both NetBeans IDE and Java JDK, after run NetBeans IDE and import this project
+You need install both NetBeans IDE and Java JDK, after run NetBeans IDE and import this project.

 ![Import_pic](https://user-images.githubusercontent.com/111382157/219703357-b0dc607f-909e-4e41-b44c-c6c28380f40c.png)

-If you imported the project clic on it twice and click run
+You need to click twice on the project in the Netbeans IDE run.

 ![run_program](https://user-images.githubusercontent.com/111382157/219709711-4d320323-ba5d-4f9a-a593-f45c1a377611.png)

+If you have question about this project send me an email: mark.oravecz@yahoo.com